 Visiting Thailand is at the top of everyone’s wish list.
 And guess what, Thailand also wants you here.
 Thailand is one of the most tourist-friendly countries in the world, and it rolls out the red carpet for many.
+The guide on Thailand tourist visa has simple steps to easily get the permit and have a great time in the country.
 As a mega tourism hub, it also offers citizens of many countries a Thailand Visa on Arrival.
 So, if you are thinking of heading there, the following information will let you know all about the Visa on Arrival process and other requirements.

 Countries Whose Citizens Don’t Need a Visa for Thailand

 There are many countries with strong passports and good relations with Thailand, so their citizens don’t need a visa to stay in Thailand.
 Here are the countries and the number of days their citizens can stay in Thailand without a visa.

 - United Arab Emirates

 - Czech Republic

 - South Korea

 Countries Whose Citizens can get Visa on Arrival